Kotlin/kandy/docs/topics/samples/histogram/Histogram-Settings.md

 </web-summary>

 <card-summary>
-'Histogram Settings' in Kotlin with Kandy: A detailed demonstration of the versatility in hsitogram plot customization, perfect for tailoring visual representations to specific data storytelling needs.
+'Histogram Settings' in Kotlin with Kandy: A detailed demonstration of the versatility in histogram plot customization, perfect for tailoring visual representations to specific data storytelling needs.
 </card-summary>